• Facebook

 Dice the turnip and tomato.
 Mash the potato in the cooking water.

 Melt the butter over medium heat in a soup pot.
-Add the onion and celery and cook over low heat for about five minute, stirring frequently.
+Then, add the onion and celery and cook over low heat for about five minute, stirring frequently.

 When soup begins to boil, lower the heat and simmer for 20 minutes.
 During the last five minutes, add any leftover vegetable.